-In any year that the applicable DIVERSION quantity for the summer period (March 1 through October 31) identified in Appendix E-1 is not available for diversion at the Settlement

-Points of Diversion for the Klamath Reclamation Project, the difference between the applicable DIVERSION quantity and the amount available for diversion at the Settlement Points of Diversion by the Klamath Reclamation Project (the deficit) shall be addressed as follows:
+The amount of the Refuge Allocation is a function of the predicted availability of water from Upper Klamath Lake and the Klamath River.
+Thus, in any year that the applicable DIVERSION quantity from Upper Klamath Lake and the Klamath River for the summer period (March 1 through October 31) identified in Appendix E-1 is greater than the quantity of water from Upper Klamath Lake and the Klamath River available for diversion at the Settlement Points of Diversion for the Klamath Reclamation Project, the difference between the applicable DIVERSION quantity and the amount available for diversion at the Settlement Points of Diversion by the Klamath Reclamation Project (the deficit) shall be addressed as follows:

-- a.
-For up to the first 10,000 acre-feet of deficit in the summer period DIVERSION during Phase 1, identified in Appendix E-1, and for up to 20,000 acre-feet of deficit during Phase 2, identified in Appendix E-1, there shall be no effect on delivery of the summer period Refuge Allocation (at the LKNWR Delivery Points described in Section 15.1.2.E.iv) if forbearance agreements have been entered for the summer (March - October) period covering non-Refuge lands in the Klamath Reclamation Project sufficiently to reduce water demand by an amount equivalent to such deficit.
+- For up to the first 10,000 acre-feet of deficit in the a. summer period DIVERSION during Phase 1, identified in Appendix E-1, and for up to 20,000 acre-feet of deficit during Phase 2, identified in Appendix E-1, there shall be no effect on delivery of the summer period Refuge Allocation (at the LKNWR Delivery Points described in Section 15.1.2.E.iv) if forbearance agreements have been entered for the summer (March - October) period covering non-Refuge lands in the Klamath Reclamation Project sufficiently to reduce water demand by an amount equivalent to such deficit.
 Such forbearance agreements would be in addition to those existing and being exercised in the year under the On-Project Plan and may occur under Section 19.2.2.B.iii.a or otherwise.
 Drought relief funds under Section 19.2.2.A.viii shall be made available for this purpose; additionally, any other funds available to the Refuge may be used by it for this purpose.
 KWAPA will assist the Refuge in addressing any such agreements. - b.
 After the application of step a, above, or to the extent that step a is not implemented, delivery for the summer period Refuge Allocation will be temporarily reduced at the LKNWR Delivery Points as necessary to cover the remaining deficit to the summer period Klamath Reclamation Project DIVERSION until delivery under the summer period Refuge Allocation to all uses described above at Section 15.1.2.D.ii, 15.1.2.E and 15.1.2.E.iii has been reduced to 24,000 acre-feet. - c.
 After application of step b, above, if said summer period DIVERSION continues to have a deficit, the Refuge Allocation and delivery to the OPPA will proportionately share any additional deficits to the summer period DIVERSION.
-For example, if the remaining deficit is five percent of the applicable summer period DIVERSION, delivery to the Refuge Allocation calculated above in step b will be reduced by five percent and delivery to the OPPA from the ii.
-Winter Period Shortage

-Settlement Points of Diversion will also be reduced by five per cent.
+For example, if the remaining deficit is five percent of the applicable summer period DIVERSION, delivery to the Refuge Allocation calculated above in step b will be reduced by five percent and delivery to the OPPA from the Settlement Points of Diversion will also be reduced by five per cent.